-TYPICAL OPERATION values are obtained by measurement or by calculation from published characteristic curves.
-To obtain the specified plate current at the specified bias, screen, and plate voltages, adjustment of rf grid voltage is assumed.
+TYPICAL OPERATION values are obtained by calculations from published characteristic curves.
+To obtain the specified plate current at the specified bias, screen, and plate voltages, adjustment of the rf grid voltage is assumed.
 If this procedure is followed, there will be little variation in output power when the tube is replaced, even though there may be some variation in grid and screen currents.
 The grid and screen currents which occur when the desired plate current is obtained are incidental and vary from tube to tube.
 These current variations cause no performance degradation providing the circuit maintains the correct voltage in the presence of the current variations.
+If grid bias is obtained principally by means of a grid resistor, the resistor must be adjustable to produce the required bias voltage when the correct rf grid voltage is applied.